adambernard55/Knowledge/Knowledge/AI/4_ethics-and-governance/operational-excellent.md

+# Unlocking AI’s full potential requires operational excellence

 For successful AI adoption, leaders need to focus on structure rather than speed.

-By Dave Grow
 October 1, 2025

 Talk of AI is inescapable.
 It’s often the main topic of discussion at board and executive meetings, at corporate retreats, and in the media.
 A record 58% of S&P 500 companies mentioned AI in their second-quarter earnings calls, according to Goldman Sachs.

 But it’s difficult to walk the talk.
 Just 5% of generative AI pilots are driving measurable profit-and-loss impact, according to a recent MIT study.
 That means 95% of generative AI pilots are realizing zero return, despite significant attention and investment.

 Although we’re nearly three years past the watershed moment of ChatGPT’s public release, the vast majority of organizations are stalling out in AI.
 Something is broken.
 What is it?

 Date from Lucid’s AI readiness survey sheds some light on the tripwires that are making organizations stumble.
 Fortunately, solving these problems doesn’t require recruiting top AI talent worth hundreds of millions of dollars, at least for most companies.
 Instead, as they race to implement AI quickly and successfully, leaders need to bring greater rigor and structure to their operational processes.

-Operations are the gap between AI’s promise and practical adoption I can’t fault any leader for moving as fast as possible with their implementation of AI.
+### Operations are the gap between AI’s promise and practical adoption

+I can’t fault any leader for moving as fast as possible with their implementation of AI.
 In many cases, the existential survival of their company—and their own employment—depends on it.
 The promised benefits to improve productivity, reduce costs, and enhance communication are transformational, which is why speed is paramount.

 But while moving quickly, leaders are skipping foundational steps required for any technology implementation to be successful.
 Our survey research found that more than 60% of knowledge workers believe their organization’s AI strategy is only somewhat to not at all well aligned with operational capabilities.